 Eight days after the dark ship's arrival, the men in the camp began to sicken and die.
 When Old Carl became ill he placed Leif and Little Carl, along with food and supplies into the cedar canoe.
 He told Leif to go north and to never return to the camp.
-Leif was scared to go off into the wilderness and sad.
+Leif was scared to go off into the wilderness but he did what Old Carl told him.
 He paddled hard all the first day.
 However, the death that stalked the dark ship and the camp now found the canoe.
-First Little Carl sickened, vomiting with a fever and then soon Leif was overcome too.
+First Little Carl sickened, vomiting and feverish, and then soon Leif was overcome too.

 As he became sicker, Leif saw that Little Carl had passed away, his spirit had gone to Valhalla.
 But he was too weak and he sank into darkness.
 While he was unconscious with the illness, a pod of black and white whales came upon the canoe and decided to play with it.
 Eventually, one of the mother whales pushed the canoe onto a rocky beach out of reach of the young whales.